Skip to main content

 Need for informed decisions

-- Emissions of 1 kg of sevoflurane correspond to emissions of 130 kg of CO2, while emissions of 1 kg of desflurane correspond to 2540 kg of CO2.
-If the carbon footprint had been measured in the studies, desflurane probably would not have been used, says Nordberg.
+– Emissions of 1 kg of sevoflurane correspond to emissions of 130 kg of CO2, while emissions of 1 kg of desflurane correspond to 2540 kg of CO2.
+If the carbon footprint had been measured in the studies, desflurane would probably not have been used, says Nordberg.

 Climate footprint as a new endpoint in clinical treatment studies

-In another large study, led by Clinical Effects Research, a new method for non-surgical treatment of early bowel cancer is compared with the current method of surgery and removal of the colon.
-It is expected that the new treatment method can help the patients without surgery, but also that the new method will be able to reduce the carbon footprint of bowel cancer treatment.
+In another large study, led by Clinical Effectiveness Research, a new method for non-surgical treatment of early bowel cancer is being compared with the current method of surgery and removal of the colon.
+It is expected that the new treatment method can help patients without surgery, but also that the new method will be able to reduce the carbon footprint of bowel cancer treatment.
 The study is described in more detail here: https://classic.clinicaltrials.gov/ct2/show/NCT06057350 .

-*Clinical studies are conducted to generate data on the safety, effectiveness, benefits and side effects of drugs, treatment methods and medical devices.
+*Clinical studies are conducted to generate data on the safety, effectiveness, benefits, and side effects of drugs, treatment methods, and medical devices.

 *The New England Journal of Medicine (NEJM) is the most cited scientific journal in the world, regardless of subject, with an impact factor of 158.5.